jiaxianyan/MBP/README.md

-## MBP
-MBP: Multi-task Bioassay Pre-training for Protein-Ligand Binding Affinity Prediction
+## MBP: Multi-task Bioassay Pre-training for Protein-Ligand Binding Affinity Prediction

 This is a PyTorch implementation of MBP for the task of predicting protein-ligand binding affinity.
+If you encounter any issues, please reach out to jiaxianyan@mail.ustc.edu.cn

 ![MBP_framework](visualization/MBP_framework.png)